EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/processing_algorithms/raster_analysis/raster_math.rst

     	Acceptable values:
     		- 1 for true/yes
     		- 0 for false/no
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
+    noDataValue: No data value (optional)
+    	Argument type:	number
+    	Acceptable values:
+    		- A numeric value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     overlap: Block overlap (optional)
     	Argument type:	number
     	Acceptable values:
     		- A numeric value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     monolithic: Monolithic processing (optional)
     	Default value:	false
     	Argument type:	boolean
     	Acceptable values:
     		- 1 for true/yes
     		- 0 for false/no
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     R1: Raster layer mapped to R1 (optional)
     	Argument type:	raster
     	Acceptable values: